19 March 2020

 Despite all best intentions, sometimes friends and family members can’t provide the level of care that allows your loved one to remain living at home.
 This is usually due to other commitments, such as their job or family, or can be because of the impact that providing care is having on their life.

 If friends and family members need to take a break from caring for a loved one, this can usually be solved through short term stays in a care home.
-This type of care allows carers a little bit of time off and allows your loved one to receive the care that they need without having to commit to moving into a home.
+This type of care allows carers a little bit of time off and allows your loved one to receive the care that they need without having to commit to moving into a care home.

-However, if family and friends cannot provide the level of care required over a long period of time, it may be better for your loved one to move into a care home where you can ensure that they are get the care they need.
+However, if family and friends cannot provide the level of care required over a long period of time, it may be better for your loved one to move into a care home where you can ensure that they are getting the care they need.

 Their home is at risk of becoming unsuitable